codeplaysoftware/clvk/README.md

   between applications runs.
 The user is responsible for ensuring that this directory is not used concurrently by more than one application.

+* `CLVK_OVERRIDE_SPIRV_WITH` points to a SPIR-V binary that will be used in place of any binary produced by CLSPV.

 # Limitations

 * Only one device per CL context